Procaseycash/angularjs_project_starter/README.md

         #
         #
         #Run on CLI
-            Just type ‘gulp serve’ and then open your browser and copy paste the link you see to start up the app.
+            Just type ‘gulp serve’ or 'npm start' and then open your browser and copy paste the link you see to start up the app.

         #Create Compiled, compressed and uglify app version.
         #